Caring for Kids & Parents: A Sandwich Generation Survival Guide

 Practice Mindfulness

 When life feels overwhelming, take a moment to center yourself.
-Mindfulness techniques like deep breathing or short meditations can help you stay calm in the midst of chaos.
-Even a few minutes of mindfulness practice can make a big difference in your stress levels.
+Mindfulness techniques such as deep breathing or short meditations can help you stay calm in the midst of chaos.
+Even a few minutes of mindfulness practice can make a big difference in stress levels.

 Try downloading a mindfulness app or setting reminders on your phone to take mindful breaks throughout the day.